WICG/capability-delegation/explainers/popup-delegation.md

 This feature grants a bypass to the popup blocker, which is a high-security-risk area.
 We mitigate abuse through the following design constraints:

-1.  **Sender Activation Required**: The sender (Service Worker or Window) must possess active transient user activation (e.g., from a notification click or direct click) to initiate the delegation.
+1.  **Sender Activation Required**: The sender (Service Worker or Window) must possess active transient user activation (e.g., from a `notificationclick` event or direct user interaction) to initiate the delegation.
-2.  **Activation Consumption on Sender**: Initiating a delegation consumes the transient activation on the sender context immediately, preventing the sender from reusing the same gesture.
+2.  **Activation Consumption on Sender**: Initiating a delegation consumes the transient activation on the sender context immediately.
+A Service Worker cannot broadcast or loop `postMessage` with delegation to multiple client windows from a single click event.
 3.  **Single-Use Token**: The delegated capability token on the receiver side is consumed immediately upon the first call to `window.open()`.
 It cannot be used to spawn multiple pop-ups.
 4.  **Lifespan Constraints**:
-    *   **Sender Activation**: The sender has a user-agent defined lifespan after user interaction to perform the delegation:
+    *   **Sender Activation**:
-        *   **Frame-to-Frame**: Uses standard transient user activation, which lasts 5 seconds in Chrome.
+        *   **Frame-to-Frame**: Uses standard transient user activation, which expires after a short UA-defined duration (5 seconds in Chrome).
-        *   **Service Worker**: Uses the window interaction permission (triggered by a notification click), which lasts 10 seconds in Chrome (`kWindowInteractionTimeout`) to accommodate potential Service Worker startup and asynchronous delays.
+        *   **Service Worker**: Scoped strictly to the execution of the `notificationclick` event.
+The SW must either forward the capability during the event or drop it.
+If the SW finishes event processing or terminates without delegating, the activation is immediately discarded.
+A maximum timeout ceiling prevents hanging promises from holding activation open indefinitely.
     *   **Delegated Token**: Once the delegation message is received by the target window, it has a short user-agent defined lifespan to consume the delegated capability (e.g., calling `window.open()`).
 In Chrome, this delegated capability lifespan is 1 second (`kActivationLifespan`) for both frame-to-frame and Service Worker-to-client delegations to prevent delayed, unexpected pop-ups.
-5.  **Scope Restrictions**:
-    *   **Service Workers**: SW delegation is strictly same-origin (enforced by the SW scope and client matching model).
+5.  **Scope, Reachability & Multi-Client Isolation**:
+    *   **Service Workers (1-to-1 Same-Origin)**: SW delegation is strictly same-origin.
+Because a Service Worker registration can control multiple browsing contexts simultaneously, delegation is strictly 1-to-1: only the specific `WindowClient` explicitly addressed via `targetClient.postMessage(..., {delegate: 'popup'})` receives the capability token.
+    *   **Window-to-Window & Auxiliary Frames (Handle-Restricted)**:
+        *   A `Window` can only delegate to browsing contexts where it holds a direct `WindowProxy` reference (e.g., a child `iframe`, a parent/opener window, or an auxiliary top-level window opened via `window.open()`).
+        *   A window **cannot** delegate to arbitrary unlinked same-origin documents or tabs across the browser session, because multi-tab broadcast mechanisms (`BroadcastChannel`, `MessagePort`, `SharedWorker`, `localStorage`) do not support capability delegation.
+        *   **Delegating to Auxiliary Top-Level Windows**: We explicitly acknowledge that a window taking a user click can forward the `"popup"` capability to an opened auxiliary top-level window (or child frame), optionally focus that target window, and have that window open a popup.
+This does not create an abuse vector because:
+            1. The sender window already possessed transient user activation and could have opened a popup or focused the window directly.
+            2. Initiating delegation immediately consumes the sender's transient activation, maintaining a strict 1:1 invariant between user gestures and popups (zero popup amplification).
+            3. The target window only has a 1-second window to consume the single-use token upon receiving the message.
-    *   **Windows**: While Window-to-Iframe delegation can cross origin boundaries (essential for payment/auth use cases), developers are strongly encouraged to specify an explicit target origin in `postMessage()` to prevent accidental delegation to untrusted frames.
+    *   **Cross-Origin Windows**: While Window-to-Iframe delegation can cross origin boundaries (essential for payment/auth use cases), developers are strongly encouraged to specify an explicit target origin in `postMessage()` to prevent accidental delegation to untrusted frames.
-6.  **Visibility Constraints on Receiver**:
-    *   To prevent background pages from abusing delegated capabilities (e.g., opening surprise pop-ups in background tabs), the User Agent should only activate the delegated capability token if the target client window is **visible** (or focused) at the time the message is received.
+6.  **Focus & Presentation Flow**:
+    *   Capability delegation transfers the capability token without altering browser focus state.
-    *   In the Service Worker notification scenario, this aligns with the recommended flow where `await client.focus()` is called before `postMessage()`.
-If the client fails to become visible/focused, the delegation should not succeed.
+    *   In the Service Worker notification flow, developers use the existing `await client.focus()` API to bring the desired client window into the foreground upon handling the notification click before delegating the capability.
+    *   When the client window consumes the token via `window.open()`, the resulting popup window is created and presented following standard browser window manager rules.

 ## References & Prior Discussion

 -   **Chromium Bug**: [crbug.com/542314185](https://crbug.com/542314185)
+-   **HTML User Activation Data Model**: [HTML Spec - Tracking User Activation](https://html.spec.whatwg.org/multipage/interaction.html#user-activation-data-model)
 -   **WICG Capability Delegation**: https://github.com/WICG/capability-delegation
 -   **Capability Delegation Specification**: https://wicg.github.io/capability-delegation/spec.html